ArkEcosystemArchive/docs-legacy/docs/exchanges/json-rpc-quick.md

 Your config directory is located at `~/.ark/.env` by default.
 If the .env file does not exist, create it, then restart your node to apply your changes.

-In addition, all request should include the HTTP header `Content-Type: application/json`.
-This tells the Ark Core node that your request body is formatted as JSON, which is necessary to use all JSON-RPC endpoints.
+All request should include the HTTP header `Content-Type: application/json` to inform the Ark Core node that your request body is formatted as JSON, which is necessary to use all JSON-RPC endpoints.

 Each quick action will interact with the JSON-RPC in the same way - unless noted otherwise, any of these actions can be accessed with the following code: